J-Siu/go-png2ico/README.md

 ### Limitation

-- ICO file always created from scratch, no append nor replace within ICO file
+- ICO file always created from scratch
+- No append nor replace within existing ICO file
 - PNG to ICO only, other format/conversion not supported

 ### Binary